 Possible Cause 1: Input levels are too "hot," causing clipping or input distortion.
-Make sure you have the proper signal levels set on the rear of the Delta 1010 rack-mount unit. "+4" can handle much hotter signals than "-10."
-If you find that you are still clipping at the +4 setting, you will need to turn down the audio at the source.
+Make sure you have the proper signal levels set on the Hardware Settings page of the Delta Control Panel.
+"Consumer" can handle hotter signals than "-10."
+If you find that you are still clipping at the Consumer setting, you will need to turn down the audio at the source.

-Possible Cause 2: If you are recording from the S/PDIF input, but you have the Delta 1010's master clock set to something other than the S/PDIF input, you are recording an out-of-sync S/PDIF stream.
+Possible Cause 2: If you are recording from the S/PDIF input, but you have the Delta 1010LT's master clock set to something other than the S/PDIF input, you are recording an out-of-sync S/PDIF stream.
 This can result in lost or bogus samples being recorded.